jbilander/SDBox-Mini/README.md

 https://github.com/jbilander/amiga-par-to-spi-adapter

 ***
-Connecting the Arduino Nano to program the SDBox Mini
+Connecting the Arduino to program the SDBox Mini

     (Programmer)
     Arduino as ISP - SDBox Mini